evanniedojadlo/evanniedojadlo.github.io/_posts/2015-01-16-odotrefactoring.markdown

 categories: rails, ruby, refactoring
 ---

-I am currently running through the Rails Treehouse tutorial to brush up on RSpec and noticed the following code written in one of the models:
+I am currently burning through the Rails Treehouse tutorial to brush up on RSpec and noticed the following code written in one of the models:

 	validates :title, presence: true
 	validates :title, length: { minimum: 3 }